John-Bush14/neoburner/README.md

 Overwrites all files or only the files of \<server> with the game's savefile's files.
 Can also be used to temporarily add a server to the filesystem without adding it to servers in config.
+:edit will also pull the games savefile's files to the affected buffer(s).

+##### :BBPush ?\<server>

+Overwrites all files or only the files of \<server> of the game's savefile's with you're local files.
+:write will also push the affected buffer(s) to the game's savefile.